-Unfortunately, estimates of netmigration that are currently available do not clearly indicate whether Nebraska is gaining or losing more college-educated adults than it has in the past.
-Even if Nebraska's colleges and universities continue to increase statewide enrollment, retention rates and graduation rates, increasing first-time freshmen enrollments is going to continue to be a challenge for the state's postsecondary institutions.
+Unfortunately, estimates of net-migration that are currently available do not clearly indicate whether Nebraska is gaining or losing more collegeeducated adults than it has in the past.

+Even though Nebraska's colleges and universities continue to increase statewide enrollment, retention and graduation rates, increasing firsttime freshmen enrollments is going to continue to be a challenge for the state's postsecondary institutions.